7 Best Practices for Conducting Background Checks for Staffing

 Among the procedures are adverse action notices.
 These are basically notices which are sent to the employee or applicant.
 There are two kinds of notices i.e. pre adverse action notices and adverse action notices.
 Each of these has a strict set of guidelines on their timing, content and supporting documents.
 The tiniest deviation from the guidelines can be grounds for a lawsuit.

-Get your copy to read more!
+Fill out the form to get your copy to read more!